temporalio/documentation/blog/2021-08-13-long-running.md

 In practice, this means you can write **infinitely long running Workflows.** Since Temporal makes state easy to store and fully auditable, this has the potential to change your programming model completely, by allowing you to model every user as a long lived Entity in your system.

-*You could use this for e-commerce type usecases: For example, coordinating actions like loyalty rewards, subscription charges, and reminder emails over the entire history of their relationship with you.*
+> For example, you could use this for e-commerce: coordinating actions like loyalty rewards, subscription charges, and reminder emails over the entire history of their relationship with you.

 ## It's really about Uncertainty